satra/NiPyPe-Paper/nipype_paper.rst

 BBRegister.
 Finally surface smoothing algorithm from FreeSurfer is called.

-Smoothed EPI volumes and statistical maps, along with the pipeline used to generate them can be found in Figure smoothing\_comparison\_workflow and smoothing\_comparison\_results.
+Smoothed EPI volumes (direct/local influeance) and statistical maps (indirect/global influence), along with the pipeline used to generate them can be found in Figure smoothing\_comparison\_workflow and smoothing\_comparison\_results.
 Full code used to generate this data can be found in the supplementary material.
 This comparison serves only to demonstrate NiPyPe capabilities a comparison between smoothing methods is outside of the scope of this paper and will most likely require more subjects and quantitative metrics.

 .. figure:: images/image00.png
    :align: center